Logo Futurismo

 In 1987, they officially established the Maré de Agosto International Festival, and with it, they founded the Maré de Agosto Cultural Association (ACMA).
 ACMA’s main objective is to ensure the annual organization of the event.

-The island of Santa Maria’s geological richness characterizes it.
-It also stands out from the rest for its natural beauty, present in the green fields, the dark ocher of the earth, the golden sandy beaches and the turquoise waters.
+The island of Santa Maria is characterized by its geological richness.
+It also stands out from the rest for its natural beauty, present in the green fields, the dark ocher of the earth, the golden sandy beaches, and the turquoise waters.

 As you might expect, Praia Formosa also stands out for its natural beauty, framed by the high green slopes of the Ribeira da Praia Valley.